humanitiesprogramming/humanitiesprogramming.github.io/python/exercise-python2.md

 {% endhighlight %}
 <hr/>

-## Until Loop
+## "Until" Loop

-Write a method that uses an `until` loop to print each number from 0 to 5.
+As we talked about in class, there is no "until" loop in Python.
+However, While loops can provide similar results.
+Write a method that uses an `while` loop to print each number from 0 to 5.

 {% highlight ruby %}
-def count(limit)
+def count(limit):
   counter = 0
-  until counter > limit
+  while True:
-    puts counter
+    print(counter)
     counter += 1
-  end
+    if counter > 5:
-end
+      break

 count(5)
 {% endhighlight %}